igurin-invn/hapi2/README.md

 The API key is essential for HAPI2 to connect to the HITRANonline web site and retrieve the data.
 This key permits accessing the new functions of the HITRAN API v2 such as fetching the molecules, sources, cross-sections etc.<br>
 It can be obtained from the HITRANonline user profile web page: https://hitran.org/profile/.<br>
-To be able to go through the rest of this tutorial, go to the link above and paste your API key to the form below.
+To be able to go through the rest of this tutorial, go to the link above and paste your API key into the prompt below.

 ```python
 >>> SETTINGS['api_key'] = getpass('Enter valid API key:')